Anchors and modality¶

 runtime dispatches by probing fields.

-the name of the set anchor field, checking the variant fields in lexicon
+of the set anchor field, checking the variant fields in lexicon priority

-priority order. flatten_anchor projects whichever variant is set into a
+order. flatten_anchor projects whichever variant is set into a fixed

-fixed set of typed Arrow columns (byte_start, token_index,
+set of typed Arrow columns (byte_start, token_index, t_start_ms,

-t_start_ms, bbox_x, and so on).
-Both work by looking at which fields
+bbox_x, and so on).
+Both inspect the populated fields because the

 One resolver, many targets¶

-over the anchor kind and returns the corresponding slice or view of
+kind and returns the corresponding slice or view of the target:

 - a